AnastasiiaInna/rasqual/README.md

 ```
 ### **Calculate count matrices**

 The count matrices for dex and veh cases are calculated by running R package *DiffBind*.
-The steps are descrideb in the attached Markdown code book.
+The steps are descrideb in the attached Markdown code book that is also located in the git repository : https://github.com/AnastasiiaInna/signe_chip-seq/blob/main/02_code/allele_spec_chpseq_analysis.pdf.
 The result of the code is two text files that contains the count data for individual samples (no header).
 Each row represents the peakset and each column - sample.
 Please, rememebr that the order of the columns must be the same as in **vcf** file.
 The R code sorts the columns accordingly to the given order.
 You should have the list of ordered samples in a text file.

 The output files are :